 - Will it be accepted by your employer and/or in your field of work?
 Most people choose to do an online master’s degree to further their careers or secure a higher salary.
-So before you choose a degree and school, check their acceptability with your employer, current or prospective.
-If they refuse to acknowledge its worth after you’ve completed your degree, all the time, effort and money you put into earning it become worthless.
-Your master’s must be of some use, professionally or personally.
+So before you choose a degree and school, check their acceptability with your employer, current or perspective.
+If they refuse to acknowledge its worth after you’ve completed your degree, all the time, effort and money you put into earning it becomes worthless.
+Your masters must be of some use, professionally or personally.

 - Does it involve on-campus time?
 Some online master’s degrees necessitate that you spend some time on campus, either at the end or during the course of your program.
 Check to see if the schedule is feasible with your work and personal commitments and if you’re ready to travel in order to meet these requirements.
 This may involve more time, effort and expense on your part, so be prepared.